ros2/ros2_documentation/source/Installation/Eloquent/Linux-Install-Debians.rst

 .. code-block:: bash

    sudo apt update
-   sudo apt install ros-dashing-rmw-opensplice-cpp # for OpenSplice sudo apt install ros-dashing-rmw-connext-cpp # for RTI Connext (requires license agreement)
+   sudo apt install ros-eloquent-rmw-opensplice-cpp # for OpenSplice sudo apt install ros-eloquent-rmw-connext-cpp # for RTI Connext (requires license agreement)

 By setting the environment variable ``RMW_IMPLEMENTATION=rmw_opensplice_cpp`` you can switch to use OpenSplice instead.
 For ROS 2 releases Bouncy and newer, ``RMW_IMPLEMENTATION=rmw_connext_cpp`` can also be selected to use RTI Connext.

 If you want to install the Connext DDS-Security plugins please refer to `this page <../Install-Connext-Security-Plugins>`.

-.. _Dashing_linux-ros1-add-pkgs:
+.. _Eloquent_linux-ros1-add-pkgs:

 `University, purchase or evaluation <../Install-Connext-University-Eval>` options are also available for RTI Connext.